xuyiqing/panelview_stata/README.md

 ## 1. Syntax

 An overview of the syntax is below.
-Note that *Y*, *D*, and *X* in the table are merely labels; they can be any variables in a panel dataset.
+Note that *Y*, *D*, and *X* in the table are simply labels; they can represent any variable in a panel dataset.

 | Sata.formula | Option              | Type        | Function                                                     |
 | :----------- | :------------------ | ----------- | ------------------------------------------------------------ |